th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/deepspeech.md

 ```bash
 wget https://github.com/th-koeln-intia/ip-sprachassistent-team4/raw/master/docs/tools/deepspeech_train_tools.tar.gz
 ```
-These binaries are only for raspberry, or on other armv7 platforms.
+These binaries are only for Raspberry, or on other armv7 platforms.

 Now unpack it with:
 ```bash